House panel to hold key impeachment vote, after day of all-out sparring and intrigue

 "Everybody knows the president s concerned about the misuse of taxpayer dollars overseas.
 It's one of his primary driving forces.
 It's one of his main talking points...
 Oh, Ukraine, the third-most corrupt nation in the world, is the only one he wasn't concerned about?
 It just doesn't make sense.
 Let's stop with the games."

-At a particularly heated moment in the hearing, Rep. Matt Gaetz, R-Fla., brought up Hunter Biden's admitted past substance abuse issues and Rep. Hank Johnson, D-Ga., shot back by alluding to Gaetz's own past arrest for drunken driving.
+At a particularly heated moment in the hearing, Rep. Matt Gaetz, R-Fla., brought up Hunter Biden's admitted past substance abuse issues -- and Johnson, D-Ga., shot back by alluding to Gaetz's own past arrest for drunken driving.

 Gaetz was arguing that Biden was incompetent and corrupt, citing his lucrative job on the board of the Ukrainian natural gas company Burisma Holdings while his father was overseeing Ukraine policy as vice president.
 The impeachment inquiry began after Trump suggested the Ukrainians look into Joe Biden's successful effort to pressure Ukraine to fire its top prosecutor by withholding $1 billion in critical U.S. aid -- at a time when Burisma was under criminal scrutiny.